MalakhFuller/7-VM-Home-SOC-Lab/README.md

-# Home SOC Lab — Dual-SIEM Infrastructure Build-Out
+# Home SOC Lab — Build It, Attack It, Detect It

 If you've scrolled through a few home-lab repos, you know the genre: a clean Wazuh install, three green checkmarks, a screenshot of an alert firing, done.
 Everything works on the first try.
 Nobody ever types the wrong password, points a sensor at the wrong interface, or spends twenty minutes staring at an empty search wondering where their data went.

 That's not this repo.
 This is the version with the dead ends left in.

-I'm a career-changer moving into detection and SOC work after about twenty years in HUMINT/human intelligence driven competitive intelligence work.
-So I'll be straight about where I stand: I'm genuinely new to the tooling, but I'm not new to the *thinking*.
-The instinct to verify before you trust, to take a broken chain apart one link at a time, to decide an avenue isn't worth grinding on and reroute cleanly — that part isn't new.
-That's the job I already had, pointed at a different target.
+I'm a career-changer moving into detection and SOC work after about twenty years in human-intelligence-driven competitive intelligence research — as a desk analyst and client-facing consultant.
+The job was directing researchers who got people on the phone talking, then doing the part that actually mattered: reviewing what came back, pushing for a second and third independent source before I'd believe it, and turning it into briefings executives and clients made real decisions on.
+So I'll be straight about where I stand: I'm new to the tooling, but I'm not new to the *thinking*.
+The instinct to verify before you trust, to take a broken chain apart one link at a time, to corroborate a finding against a second source before you bank on it, to decide an avenue isn't worth grinding on and reroute cleanly — none of that is new.
+It's the analytical half of the job I already had, pointed at a different target.
 This lab is where I'm welding the two together, and writing down every place the weld didn't hold the first time.

 ---

-## What this is
+## How to read this repo

-A seven-VM home SOC lab built from scratch inside VMware Workstation Pro on a single host, on a fully isolated network.
-It's not a single-SIEM tutorial box.
-By the end it runs **two SIEMs in parallel**, a **passive network IDS feeding both of them**, and a **normalization layer I hand-wrote** so the sensor's data actually speaks the same language as everything else.

-The whole thing is the instrument.
-The *next* project is me attacking it.
+The work follows an intrusion the way it actually unfolds: build the instrument first, then walk the kill chain one step at a time — gain a foothold, escalate, move.

+1. **[The Lab Buildout](./soc-lab-infrastructure-buildout.md)** — the dual-SIEM + network-IDS environment everything else runs on.
+It's the foundation the rest builds on; start here.
+2. **Password Spraying** — _in progress_ — the initial foothold.
+Behavioral/frequency detection (MITRE ATT&CK [T1110.003](https://attack.mitre.org/techniques/T1110/003/)): thresholds, time-windowing, and the real challenge of telling a spray apart from a Monday-morning password-reset storm.
+3. **[Kerberoasting on an AES-Only Domain](./kerberoasting-aes-roast-dual-siem-detection.md)** — credential access after a foothold.
+Why the textbook RC4 detection is blind on a hardened Server 2025 domain, and the behavioral rule that catches it in both SIEMs (MITRE ATT&CK [T1558.003](https://attack.mitre.org/techniques/T1558/003/)).
+4. **Lateral Movement** — _planned_ — the capstone: moving across the domain once you're in.

+Each writeup is self-contained and built for two readers: a narrative with the reasoning and the dead ends left in, then a copy-paste **reference appendix** with the working detections and a scope note on what they do and don't catch.
+Read the story if you're evaluating how I think; jump to the appendix if you just need the rule.

+Alongside the writeups: config artifacts, the hand-built CIM add-on (`TA-suricata-cim`), and screenshots documenting each step — including the ones where it wasn't working yet.

+---

-### The lab at a glance
+## The lab at a glance

 | VM | Role | IP |
 |---|---|---|